 Spermicides have a negative affect on the pH balance of your genital areas.
 They can actually help new bacteria which cause urinary tract infections to grow.
 They do this by creating a favorable environment in your intimate areas.

 Home remedies to treat and prevent urinary infections

 Just like many other afflictions, urinary infections can be treated at home.
 But be careful!
 Home remedies only help in cases where a urinary infection is quickly diagnosed and is in its early stages.

 If the urinary infection has already spread and home remedies haven’t helped, it’s recommended you visit your medical care provider.
 Below you’ll find some of our recommended home remedies.

 When symptoms first appear, you should immediately treat with the following remedy.
 Dissolve 1/4 tablespoons of sodium bicarbonate in 8 ounces of water.

 Drink two full glasses of only water, then the sodium bicarbonate mix.

-Water is an excellent purifier and when consumed daily.
-In the case of urinary infections, it plays an important role in eliminating germs that build up in the bladder, and helping to cleanse the urinary tract.
+Water is an excellent purifier when consumed daily.
+In the case of urinary infections, it plays an important role in eliminating germs that build up in the bladder.
+Because of this it can help to cleanse the urinary tract.